jameshball/osci-render/README.md

 Program for drawing objects, text, and images on an oscilloscope using audio output.

-This allows for 3D rendering of `.obj` files, `.svg` images, and `.txt` files on Windows and Linux.
+This allows for 3D rendering of `.obj` files, `.svg` images, and `.txt` files on Windows, macOS, and Linux.

 Read more about '[Rendering shapes through audio signals](https://felixonline.co.uk/issue/1773/science/rendering-shapes-through-audio-signals)' in this article featuring osci-render!

-Some of this was built as part of a 24hr hackathon: IC Hack 20.
-The original repository can be found here: https://github.com/wdhg/ICHack20 It won 'Best Newcomers Prize' at the event.

 Send an email to [james@ball.sh](mailto:james@ball.sh) if you have any issues, feedback, feature requests, or anything else!